IBM/watson-second-opinion/README.md

 ![envVar2](https://i.makeagif.com/media/6-07-2018/ubRZcv.gif)

-8. Repeat step 6 but now under name, type in `NLU_USERNAME` and under value go to `natural-language-understanding` section of the `VCAP_SERVICES` and get the value for `username`.
+8. **🚧🚧🚧PLEASE NOTE THE GIF ABOVE IS OUTDATED.
+INSTEAD OF NLU_USERNAME you will have to write iam_apikey🚧🚧🚧**

-9. Repeat step 6 but now under name, type in `NLU_PASSWORD`, and under value go `natural-language-understanding` section of the `VCAP_SERVICES` and get the value for `password`.
+ Repeat step 6 but now under name, type in `iam_apikey` and under value go to the `credential` section of `natural-language-understanding` section of the `VCAP_SERVICES` and get the value for `apikey`.
-10. Click ``save``.
+9. Click ``save``.
-11. Nice job!
+10. Nice job!
 You are done.
 Click on ``visit App URL`` at the top of the page to interact with the app.
 Simply copy and paste an Amazon URL from a product page into the app, and click on the magnifying glass and voilà!
 You will get some valuable insights from Watson.

 ## Deploy Locally